RULES - Idaho QSO Party

 A. QSO Points:

-Each CW and Digital QSO counts as two points, regardless of band.
+Each CW and Digital QSO counts as two points

 ALL QRP QSO's count 5 points. voice, CW, digital.